billybanana80/FreevineGUI/README.md

 6. The Help button will open a Command Prompt at your specified Freevine folder location and run the Help option
 7. The Clear button will remove all selected options and related search/complete command info all at once.
 8. The Reset button will perform the same as Clear AND will look for any running Windows Terminal processes on your machie and KILL them (ie: close any Command Prompt windows currently open)
+9. Set Service Profile to allow freevine to create a profile with your own Username and Password for a particular service (only required for All4 at this time).
+10. Favorites button will display list of your series that you can save as a Favorite.
+Highlight a row and click Copy to send the series URL to the main window
+11. Queue function allows you to queue multiple tasks and run them all at once when you choose.
+12. Sites menu will open the chosen streaming service in your default web browser.

 Disclaimer